attdevsupport/ATT_APIPlatform_SampleApps/RESTFul/IMMN/Csharp/app1/README.txt

 3) endPoint		 : This is mandatory parameter, set it to the end point URI of AT&T Service.

-4) scope		 : MOBO (Scope of the ATT service that will be invoked by the Application)
+4) scope		 : IMMN (Scope of the ATT service that will be invoked by the Application)

-5) authorize_redirect_uri: This is mandatory key and value should be equal to MOBO Service registered application 'OAuth Redirect URL'
+5) authorize_redirect_uri: This is mandatory key and value should be equal to IMMN Service registered application 'OAuth Redirect URL'

 6) refreshTokenExpiresIn : This is optional key, which specifies the expiry time of refresh token in Hrs.
 Default value is 24Hrs.